lewagon/webpack-boilerplate/README.md

 cd my-js-project
 rm -rf .git
 yarn install
-code . # Open this folder in Sublime Text
+code . # Open this folder your text editor
 ```

 Make sure you have `./node_modules/.bin` in your `$PATH`!
 This way you can run this: